Robust Hybrid Learning With Expert Augmentation: Discussion

 \section{Discussion}

-We now examine the assumptions we made to derive our augmentation strategy and discuss potential limitations. \paragraph{Erroneous interaction model.} The exactness of the hybrid component $p_\theta(y|x, y_e, z_a)$ is a critical assumption underlying our expert-based augmentation strategy.
-Unfortunately, this component is learned from training data only, hence we cannot prove its exactness on the test domain, which corresponds to a different domain $\mathcal{Y}_e$.
-However, we argue that soft assumptions on the class of interaction model may alleviate this problem.
-As an example, when we consider an additive hybrid model, as in APHYNITY~\citep{APHYNITY}, and embed this hypothesis into the interaction model, generalization to unseen $y_e$ follows.
-When this assumption is too strong, we could still expect generalization of $p_\theta(y|x, y_e, z_a)$ because HyL drives $y$ samples from $p_\theta$ to be close to $y_e$.
-It implies that the corresponding function approximator is smooth, which helps generalization to unseen scenarios.
-This contrasts with the encoder $q_\psi$ for which a a good inductive bias usually is not available. \paragraph{Diagnostic.} While crucial, we cannot guarantee the exactness of the decoder $p_\theta$ in general because we only evaluate the encoder and the decoder jointly on data points $(x, y, x_o, y_o)$.
+We now discuss the potential limitations of our method and its underlying assumptions. \paragraph{Erroneous interaction model.} The exactness of the hybrid component $p_\theta(y|x, y_e, z_a)$ is a critical assumption underlying our expert-based augmentation strategy.
+Unfortunately, this component is learned from training data only.
+Hence, we cannot prove its exactness on the test domain in the general case as the input domain over $\mathcal{Y}_e$ may be different from the training.
+However, we argue that assumptions on the class of interaction model may alleviate this problem.
+As an example, we might consider to chose the best interaction model over a fixed set of potential interaction.
+If the correct interaction is present in this set we should eventually select it from data.
+A less extreme example is when we consider an additive hybrid model and embed this hypothesis into the interaction model, generalization to unseen $y_e$ follows as long as the range of values is the same as in the training set.
+If this assumption is too strong, we could still expect that $p_\theta(y|x, y_e, z_a)$ generalizes to unseen $y_e$ because hybrid learning drives $y$ samples from $p_\theta$ to be close to $y_e$.
+It implies that the corresponding function approximator is stable, which helps generalizing to unseen scenarios.
+However, we must acknowledge that we cannot guarantee the stability of the interaction model in the general case.
+In practice, finding a good inductive bias for the interaction model is important.
+Moreover, it is usually easier to embed an effective inductive bias in the interaction model rather than in the encoder.
+Indeed, the parameter identification (the encoder $q_\psi$) is often less-well understood or more complex than the generative model itself. \paragraph{Diagnostic.} While crucial, we cannot guarantee the exactness of the decoder $p_\theta$ in general because we only evaluate the encoder and the decoder jointly on data points $(x, y, x_o, y_o)$.
 However, in some cases we can detect model misspecification by observing that the predictive model $p_{\theta, \psi}(y|x, x_o, y_o)$ is imperfect.
 Making this observation is not always simple as it requires prior knowledge on the expected accuracy of an exact model.
-However, when the system is deterministically identifiable, we may argue that the accuracy should be only limited by the intrinsic noise between $x$ and $y$ given $z_a$ and $z_e$.
+However, when the system is identifiable, we may argue that the accuracy should be only limited by the intrinsic measurement noise on $y$.